Skip to page navigation | Using this site

 Joined: 2006

-Local Group: Staffordshire
+Local Group: Wessex

 The further you walk/run in this event the tougher it gets with the later stages from Gradbach up to the Roaches a real test - especially when it's high winds and driving rain.
 Testing conditions made this challenge event a real challenge!